eez-open/studio/README.md

 -   **Built-in instrument extensions for Rigol 1000 series of DSO/MSO**
 -   History of all activities with search/content filtering
 -   Quick navigation via calendar ("heatmap") or sessions list view
--   Shortcuts (hotkeys and buttons) that can be user defined or come predefined from imported IDF.
-The shortcut can contain single or sequence of SCPI commands or Javascript code.
+-   Shortcuts (hotkeys and buttons) that can be user-defined or come predefined from imported IDF.
+The shortcut can contain a single or sequence of SCPI commands or Javascript code.
 -   Javascript code for task automation (e.g. logfile, or programming list upload/download, etc.) can be also assigned to the shortcut
--   SCPI commands context sensitive help with search
+-   SCPI commands context-sensitive help with search
 -   File upload (instrument to PC) with image preview (e.g. screenshots)
--   File download (PC to instrument) automation for transferring instrument profiles
+-   File download (PC to the instrument) automation for transferring instrument profiles
 -   Simple arbitrary waveform editor (envelope and table mode)
 -   Displaying measurement data as graphs